m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 Analyze the data.
  - What do you notice about the green boxes?
  - What do you notice about the blue boxes?
+ - There are **three** yellow boxes.
+   In the table, each yellow box corresponds to a different author.
+   Therefore, the significance of each feels quite different.
- - There are three yellow boxes.
-For each of them, describe the significance of the box being yellow.
+   For each of the yellow boxes,
+   describe the significance of the box being yellow.